JIAS in Schools

 Johansen Alpha and Johansen Beta are Entry Level programmes of the Johansen Individualised Auditory Stimulation programme.
 These programmes are designed for use with groups of students in Primary and Secondary Schools and centres.
 Johansen Alpha is suitable for young (aged 4 to 8) or developmentally immature children while Johansen Beta is suitable for older students.

-Appropriate CDs for the age of child are carefully chosen and children listen in groups in a quiet place for 10 minutes per day, 5 days a week during term time.
-With the aid of a splitter to enable two sets of headphones to be plugged into each CD player, two children can listen to the same CD at the same time.
+Appropriate recordings for the age of child are carefully chosen and children listen in groups in a quiet place for 10 minutes per day, 5 days a week during term time.
+With the aid of a splitter to enable two sets of headphones to be plugged into each device, two children can listen to the same device at the same time.
 A typical programme of this sort will last an academic year.

 It is a simple and enjoyable programme to enhance listening skills and support settled behaviour and readiness for learning with the group design making it a cost effective intervention.